technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 22 - Use Dynamics 365 Customer Service workspace.docx.md

 # Lab - Use Contact Center workspace

+**Objective** - In this lab, you will use Customer Service workspace to help agents increase productivity with a browser-like, tabbed experience.
+Agents can use the app to work on multiple cases and conversations.

 ## Exercise 1 - Use the inbox

 ### Task 1 - View and filter your inbox